Student Credit Cards

 How student credit cards work

-A student credit card functions like a regular credit card, but generally have lower credit limits and a fee structure to match.
+A student credit card functions like a regular credit card, but generally have lower credit limits and a fee structure to match, which makes them ideal credit cards for beginners.

 Applicants must meet certain eligibility criteria to qualify for a student credit card.
 These requirements may include: